-A marriage ceremony can be conducted by approved celebrants from the humanist belief system.
-The Humanist Society represents its members, who do not believe in any religion but believe in taking responsiblity for their actions and base their ethics on the goals of human welfare, happiness and fulfilment.
+Humanist celebrants are legally approved celebrants and are able to carry out marriage ceremonies.
+The Humanist Society represents its members, who do not believe in any religion but believe in taking responsibility for their actions and base their ethics on the goals of human welfare, happiness and fulfilment.

 You can find out more about humanist ceremonies from the website of the Humanist Society Scotland.